|Pix courtesy of Zakeena @ Sketchport|

 Issac Asimov’s Formula

-Asimov found a formula that enable him to beat procrastination and start writing prolifically.
+Asimov found a formula that enabled him to beat procrastination and start writing prolifically.

 It’s a two-part formula: